Warning

 In the above snippet, property() is used to get metadata about each property defined in some unknown class.
 The property name is fetched from the metadata and passed to property() to get the value of the property in the current object .

-Suppose we have a class MyClass, which is derived from QObject and which uses the Q_OBJECT macro in its private section.
+Suppose we have a class MyClass, which is derived from QObject and which uses the Q_OBJECT macro.
 We want to declare a property in MyClass to keep track of a priority value.
 The name of the property will be priority, and its type will be an enumeration type named Priority, which is defined in MyClass.

 We declare the property with the Q_PROPERTY() macro in the private section of the class.
 The required READ function is named priority, and we include a WRITE function named setPriority.
 The enumeration type must be registered with the Meta-Object System using the Q_ENUM() macro.
 Registering an enumeration type makes the enumerator names available for use in calls to setProperty() .
 We must also provide our own declarations for the READ and WRITE functions.
 The declaration of MyClass then might look like this: